kgdash116/aivr-project/README.md

   <img src="https://github.com/kgdash116/aivr-project/blob/main/Images/aivrwebcamflowchart.png?raw=true">
 </p>

+This component of the AIVR package is used for sending camera streaming data to Unity.
+This component is controlled by the WebController class, and is ran on an independent daemon thread.
+This operation is controlled through the toggleWebcamFeed( ) method which in turn, creates an object of the WebController class and runs it on a background thread.
+The camera output display i.e. ON/OFF control is conducted through the same function.
+Furthermore, the AIVR package has support for toggling the camera color mode transmission i.e. frames can be either in Grayscale or R, G, B format.
+The flowchart below illustrates the functioning of the camera input feed handled through the AIVR package, paired up with its Unity counterpart module.

 ## Usage

 - Assuming the **aivr package** has been installed using the above mentioned steps, we can access the **aivr** package in our python scripts, by simply importing it.